 Specifically, this is a flexible one-year opportunity focused on producing publishable manuscripts, spending time in the clinic and operating room, as well as learn how to conduct clinical research.
 The research fellows will spend time with multiple faculty and interact with residents and medical students.
 Attendance to all educational opportunities within the organization (Monthly Grand Rounds, Morbidity and Mortality conferences, Journal Clubs and labs, weekly resident lectures, presentations, etc.) is highly encouraged.
 Additional goals include providing the students with broad exposure to orthopaedics prior to residency and building strategic relationships within the profession.
 The research fellows will have regular meetings with faculty and the Research Chair and can expect support and guidance toward achieving their career goals.
 Completion of the orthopaedic research fellowship guarantees a residency interview with the ACGME accredited Jack Hughston Memorial Hospital Residency Program.

+There are up to 4 positions funded for 2023-24.
 The current stipend is $25,000 divided over 12 months.
 Interviews and acceptances will be offered on a rolling basis.
 Earlier application submission is strongly advised.

 Interested applicants should submit the following:

 - Cover Letter

 - CV (to include Step 1 score report and Step 2 score if available)